 Audubon Arizona’s Downtown Owls

-Burrowing owls are small, day-active birds that live in the abandoned burrows of ground squirrels and other mammals.
+Burrowing Owls (Athene cunicularia) are small, day-active birds that live in the abandoned burrows of ground squirrels and other mammals.
 They are highly social and eat primarily insects and mice.
 Burrowing Owls have been identified as a species likely to be adversely impacted by climate change.
 Once common in the Phoenix valley, these birds are disappearing rapidly due to development.
-Fortunately the birds can be trapped and successfully relocated to safe sites, however these sites are becoming increasingly rare.
+Fortunately, the birds can be trapped and successfully relocated to safe sites— but these sites are becoming increasingly rare.

-“Downtown Owls” is an urban wildlife habitat creation project in the City of Phoenix’s Rio Salado Habitat Restoration Area and is funded in part through the Toyota TogetherGreen program.
-Nearly 900 volunteers of all ages and from all walks of life participated in the installation of 250 burrows at five locations within the park.
-100 displaced owls have been relocated at five sites.
-Where?
+“Downtown Owls” began in 2013 as an urban wildlife habitat creation project in the City of Phoenix’s Rio Salado Habitat Restoration Area and has now grown to include several other sites valley-wide.
+Thousands of volunteers of all ages and from all walks of life have participated thus far and hundreds of owls have be re-homed.
+Learn more about the project.

-A mother Burrowing Owl (we call her B79) has been hard at work raising owlets at 16th Street.
-She was rescued from 43rd Ave and Southern on 9/11/14 and released in the Rio Salado Habitat on 3/16/15 and stuck around to lay 3 eggs this spring.
+A mother Burrowing Owl (we call her B79) had been hard at work raising owlets at 16th Street.
+She was rescued from 43rd Ave and Southern on 9/11/14, released in the Rio Salado Habitat on 3/16/15, and stuck around to lay 3 eggs in Spring 2016.
 Check her out in the video below, and watch the rest of the Owl Cam footage here.